Series LLC: Everything You Need to Know

 While there may be many upsides to using a Series LLCs, particularly in high-risk industries such as construction or real estate or for financial planning, it must be stressed that this is a very new type of business structure.
 There are several advantages to the use of series LLCs, especially if you’re work involves a high-risk industry like real estate, construction, or financial planning.
 However, you have to understand that the entire concept of this structure is still extremely new.
 There are still plenty of uncertainties when it comes to establishing legal precedent, or predicting how existing laws could apply.

 The IRS has not issued final rules regarding taxation which creates another layer of planning uncertainty.
 There have been no final rules on taxation issued by the IRS, adding to the uncertainty.
 If you choose to form a series LLC, you have to ensure that your articles of organization have been prepared correctly and are to the exact, specific specifications of the state where you’re forming the master LLC regardless of who is creating the documents.

 If you need help with forming a series LLC, you can post your legal need (or post your job) on UpCounsel’s marketplace.
-Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.